Small Group Ministries at East Church

 Prayer Shawl group

 The Prayer Shawl group meets from 11:30-12:30 the fourth Sunday of the month except in July and August.
 A prayer shawl is a knitted or crocheted shawl/blanket designed to be a tangible sign of God’s love and the prayer of our community.
 Shawls are given at a time in someone’s life when prayers would be welcomed: an illness, loss, or transition: birth of a baby or wedding, or other situations.
 The purpose of the prayer shawl group is to provide these shawls and also fellowship for the people creating the shawls.
 Some tiny blankets are made for infants in the hospital, distributed by the hospital chaplain.
 Shawls are given away by our ministers or members of our congregation when a need arises.
 Shawls have been given to both members and non-members.
 Each shawl has been blessed by the group and gift wrapped, and is given with a copy of the prayer.
-Knitters of all abilities are encouraged to join the group: some have learned to knit by coming to our group.
+Knitters of all abilities are encouraged to join the group.
 We keep a stock of yarn at the church and can provide needles as well.
 The group is a small, intergenerational one, with a warm and friendly atmosphere.
-Currently we have given away 85 shawls in the years since the group was founded.
+Currently we have given away 135 shawls in the years since the group was founded.

 Following is an example of a prayer which is packed along with a shawl: